Whole Wheat Flatbread and Roasted Garlic White Bean Dip

 Changes I would make: The bread was sturdy enough to hold the dip, but next time I’d love to try toasting the wedges for a little while to crisp them up and add some crunch.

 Disclosure: I was provided with free products to use, review, and create recipes with.
+No other compensation was provided.
 All opinions, as always, are 100% my own.